 The company found the ideal solution by equipping each container with a Genano technology for cleaning the air, which is capable of rapidly obtaining negative pressure.
 The installation was simple and fast.

 Containers can be used in several projects that increase the capacity of intensive care in hospitals.

 Mr. Miele, owner of the company, explained:

 "We can easily address the lack of intensive care facilities with containers that are equipped with an advanced technology that purifies the air inside and makes the surrounding environment safe."

-The high-efficiency Genano Elixair E416 system was chosen, with an air treatment capacity of 400 m3/h and nanoparticle purification efficiency of 99.8%.
-It removes even the smallest particles from incoming air thanks to two electric collection cells that are washable.
+The high-efficiency Genano system was chosen, with an air treatment capacity of 400 m3/h and nanoparticle purification efficiency of 99.8%.
+It removes even the smallest particles from incoming air thanks to electric collection technology.
 Since there are no filters, it does not clog and is therefore a guarantee of constant efficiency.
 Finally, the activated carbon collector removes odors and gases.

 "The air is purified and free of health-threatening pathogens.
 We intend to continue using this technology in prefabricated containers, especially those intended for the management of health emergencies.
 We have met the expectations of our customers, differentiating us from any other solution on the market".

 According to the various requests, Airwits sensors will be installed inside the containers in order to monitor the air healthiness hourly.
 The data is obtained by the clinical engineering department inside the hospital.